-Manila (CNN Philippines Life) — With a career that spans three decades and an artistic history that transcends generations of fans, it is impossible to create just one list that perfectly encapsulates the moments that molded Regine Velasquez-Alcasid into one of the most respected and celebrated artists of our time.
+Manila (CNN Philippines Life, October 20, 2017) — With a career that spans three decades and an artistic history that transcends generations of fans, it is impossible to create just one list that perfectly encapsulates the moments that molded Regine Velasquez-Alcasid into one of the most respected and celebrated artists of our time.
 How do you cherry-pick the top moments in the timeline of an artist that has had numerous hit songs,films, concerts?

-Still, in celebration of her 30th anniversary concert happening at the Mall of Asia Arena this Oct.
-21 and 22, we attempt to list down 30 moments in Regine’s career as the quintessential Filipino diva and pop culture icon.
+Still, we attempt to list down 30 moments in Regine’s career as the quintessential Filipino diva and pop culture icon.

 1. Training in a sea in Leyte